reselbob/kinesis-streamer/README.md

 ## Creating the `config.json` file

-Once you get Kinesis Stream up and running, you need to create and configure the file `./config.json` within this project in order to provide AWS credentials and region to the application.
+Once you get a Kinesis Stream up and running, you'll need to create and configure the file `./config.json` within this project in order to provide the application with the required AWS credentials and region information.

 The structure of the file `./config.json` is as follows: